RBA Clears Up Misunderstanding

 Indices: Stoxx600 +0.1% at 384, FTSE 0.3% at 7511, DAX +0.1% at 12457, CAC-40 +0.2% at 5208, IBEX-35 -0.1% at 10556, FTSE MIB flat at 21441, SMI +0.2% at 9046, S&P 500 Futures +0.1%

-2. Oil nudges higher ahead of OPEC meeting, gold shine's
+2. Oil nudges higher ahead of OPEC meeting, gold shines

-Ahead of the US open, oil prices have pushed higher ahead of a key meeting of major oil producing nations next week.
+Ahead of the US open, oil prices have pushed higher ahead of a key meeting of major oil-producing nations next week.

-However, Brent crude is holding below the psychological +$50 per barrel level that was briefly breached yesterday for the first time in six-weeks.
+However, Brent crude is holding below the psychological +$50 per barrel level that was briefly breached yesterday for the first time in six weeks.

 Brent crude futures are up +10c, or +0.2%, at +$49.40 per barrel, while US West Texas Intermediate (WTI) crude futures are up +7c, or +0.2% at +$46.99 per barrel.